AugurSystems/TACACS/docs/README.md

 # Getting Started
 A TACACS+ **client** will contact a server to authenticate a user, and possibly retrieve attributes that can be used to determine that user's authorizations within your application.
 And your application might want to record some logs of user activity.
-If this sounds like what you want, look at the `TacacsClient` class.
+If this sounds like what you want, look at the `ExampleClient` class.
 The `static` methods at the bottom are examples.
 Everything you need to integrate a Java-based application to use TACACS+ for AAA purposes should be here.

 A TACACS+ **server** must handle requests from users, which may be software applications, or more likely, networking equipment (routers, etc.).
 A server must respond to requests based on its configuration (a database, files, whatever).
 A good server may have a GUI to aid configuration, manage logs, etc.  If this sounds like you, then look at the `TacacsServer` class, which creates a socket server to handle incoming requests.
 It decodes the packets into the appropriate Java objects, and then the `SessionServer` class blindly returns failure responses to the client.
 It's up to you to replace those dummy responses with code that determines real responses based on a configuration system and policies that you also design.
 This "skeleton" code worked fine for testing the client features of this API, but you'll have to do a lot of work in order to develop a real TACACS+ server.
 However, this API will give you a head start -- a good step beyond fiddling with the bits and bytes of the protocol.